 The Naschmarkt area in Vienna, a renowned tourist attraction, is currently undergoing a public re-design process.
 The City started a participative planning process that allows citizens as well as urban planners and architects to contribute their ideas.
-Since the area is close to our office and even though we are not directly involved in the process, we wanted to contribute to the climate resilience of the design by publishing a simplified microclimate model of the current state.
+Since the area is close to our office, and even though we are not directly involved in the process, we wanted to contribute to the climate resilience of the design by publishing a simplified microclimate model of the current state.

-Our model supports planners to find optimal, climate-adapted designs and likewise allows citizens and other stakeholder a full inside view into the possibilities of modern urban planning via our online 3D model so that they can assess consequences of planning variants.
+Our model supports planners to find optimal, climate-adapted designs and likewise allows citizens and other stakeholder a full inside view into the possibilities of modern urban planning via our online 3D model, so that they can assess consequences of planning variants.

-The model shows a hot summer day in Vienna, with a thermodynamic air temperature of up to 34°C and mostly clear sky at 15:001, the hottest time of the day.
+The model shows a hot summer day in Vienna, with a thermodynamic air temperature of up to 34°C and mostly clear skies at 15:001, the hottest time of the day.
 Inlet wind velocity and direction were computed from long-term statistical data to use values that are typical for a summer day in the area.
-Apart from air temperature our model includes effects of solar radiation and reflection, shadows, humidity, evaporative cooling and wind velocity in high spatial resolution.
+Apart from air temperature, our model includes effects of solar radiation and reflection, shadows, humidity, evaporative cooling and wind velocity in high spatial resolution.